-Gränges' production site in Finspång manufactures mainly flat rolled aluminium products primarily for automotive applications but also for other segments.
-To some extent cast products are also produced.
+Gränges' production site in Shanghai manufactures flat rolled aluminium products primarily for automotive applications but also for other segments.
 The process is further described in section 3.
 The largest product category is material for automotive brazed heat exchangers such as radiators for engine cooling and condensers and evaporators for the air conditioning system.
 The plant is not connected to a primary smelter.
 In its remelting operation it uses sourced primary material and sourced or internally recycled raw materials to make rolling slabs.
 In its cold- and hot-rolling operations, it uses own produced slabs or sourced slabs from primary smelters.
 Thus, a mix of primary and secondary aluminium is used.
 The sold product consists of one or several aluminium alloys in a certain dimension and with properties specified by the customer (such as strength, formability, corrosion resistance etc.).
 The product is generally delivered as a coil, see Figure 1.

-Figure 1 A typical coil delivered from Gränges to customers.
+Figure 1.
+A typical coil delivered from Gränges to customers.